MicrosoftDocs/azure-docs/articles/devops-project/azure-devops-project-cosmos-db.md

 * Automatically creates Azure resources, such as Azure Cosmos DB, Azure Application Insights, Azure App Service, and App Service plans

-* Creates and configures a CI-CD release pipeline in Azure DevOps
+* Creates and configures a CI/CD release pipeline in Azure DevOps

 In this tutorial, you will: